The ternary operator ?

 is not defined, the string “Guest” is assigned as the default value.

 These examples are intended to show how to use the ternary operator.
-It does not mean it’s the best way to solve the problem they address.
+It does not mean that it is the best way to solve the problem they address.